jcreedcmu/merlin-assembler/README.md

 couldn't find documentation for bulk extraction.

 The extracted files are in the directory `validate`.
-Looking at the instructions in `READMEFIRST`, I seem to need something called `AppleWin`, and an emulator that supports hard drives, to actually run `MERLIN.SYSTEM`.
+Looking at the instructions in `READMEFIRST`, I seem to need to be running an emulator such as `AppleWin` that supports hard drives, in order to actually run `MERLIN.SYSTEM`.
 If I try to do so from the javascript emulator implementation, I get an error message "Unsupported Configuration".